dqlynch/scrabblesolver/README.md

 Outputs a list of the 20 highest-scoring words possible given a words with friends (facebook messenger version) board, and a rack of any number of letters (including blanks).

-to install, clone repo and run `pip install .` or `python3 setup.py develop`.
+to install, clone repo and run `pip install -e .` or `python3 setup.py develop`.
 Not yet released on pip.

 `USAGE: wwfsolve <board_file> <letters> [<dictionary>]`